The Health Department provides education, linkage to medical care, and referrals to services for individuals diagnosed with HIV and Hepatitis C.

 Who should be tested for HIV?

-- Have you been diagnosed with or treated for hepatitis, tuberculosis (TB), or a sexually transmitted disease (STD), like syphilis, gonorrhea or chlamydia?
+- You have been diagnosed with or treated for another sexually transmitted disease

 HIV Fact Sheet